eiffel-community/eiffel-easy2use/bundles/Cx/README.md

 To provide a Cx bundle with pipeline as code setup which executes CI pipeline build steps in Docker containers to minimize state on CI server (Cattle principle).

 The execution flow and docker containers used for the build steps will be re-used in included build engines Jenkins & Argo.
-Eiffel 2.0 events will be generated in build steps to log Cx execution activities.
+Eiffel events will be generated in build steps to log Cx execution activities.

-Dependent Eiffel 2.0 services will be loaded from the Eiffel2 bundle to provide capability to log/vizualize pipeline activities via Eiffel 2.0 events.
+Dependent Eiffel services will be loaded from the Eiffel bundle to provide capability to log/vizualize pipeline activities via Eiffel events.

 GitOPS